7 days in the Maldives A Perfect Itinerary for Travelers

 So, you will a stunning range of underwater fauna and flora.
 If you love scuba diving, save it to your bucket list.
 There is no need for a boat to discover Huvahendhoo Island.

 Moreover, you will find honeymooners in every corner of the island throughout the island.
 Huvahendhoo Island lies on the South Ari Isle and has famous marine life just like Mirihi.
-Therefore, after looking at the marine life, time to relax and welcoming and ocean breeze.
+Therefore, after looking at marine life, time to relax and welcome and ocean breeze.

 Plus, glass floors are the best way to view the underwater world.

 Rangali Island is just 10-minutes from Lily Beach Resort via speed boat and one hour’s distance from Male.
 It is situated in the Alifu Dhaala Atoll.
 The island features the first underwater hotel on the globe, namely Muraka.

 The best time to visit the site is from July to August.
 Enjoy a long day on the ocean through offshore snorkeling or exclusive jet skiing.
 You will experience divergent and colorful marine life in the pristine waters of Rangali.

 Plus, arrange a lunch at the 5-star restaurant, Ithaa, for unmatched views.
 So, start your adventurous trip to Rangali with a deep-sea fishing tour at sunrise.
 Are you in love with visiting the exotic landscape on the island?